 Imagine this: you have your annual physical and your doctor tells you that you’re borderline diabetic.
-Your doctor gives you a brochure and says that losing weight and making healthier food choices is the first step towards reversing this condition.
+She gives you a brochure and says that losing weight and making healthier food choices is the first step towards reversing these numbers.
 You jump right on it and join the local gym, clear out your kitchen cabinets and start eating everything listed on the brochure.
-You’re adhering to your doctor’s recommendations to the letter–counting calories, eliminating carbs, exercising every morning and every night but six months later there’s not a budge on the scale.
+You’re following her recommendations to the letter–counting calories, eliminating carbs, exercising every morning and every night but six months later there’s not a budge on the scale.
 At your follow up appointment the labs are getting worse and you’re actually gaining weight rather than losing.
-The next step?
+The next step, she says?
 Medication.
 Sound familiar?

 Scenarios like this one are quite common and often result in years and years worth of frustration, failed weight loss efforts, and conflicting advice.
-It is a known fact that every individual responds to diets differently but one-size-fits-all recommendations remain prevalent and it might be why so many people move from one healthcare provider to the next hoping to find the right solution only to eventually give up altogether.
+It is a known fact that every individual responds to diets differently but one-size-fits-all recommendations remain prevalent and it’s one reason why I’ve experienced so many people moving from one healthcare provider to the next hoping to find the right solution only to eventually give up altogether.